The World of Yurt

 A wizard, a witch, and a bishop in disguise, all off on a road trip in a gypsy caravan.
 What could possibly go wrong?

-But a pleasant autumn excursion for Daimbert quickly turns dark when accusations of ritual murder begin to fly and a schoolgirl turns up missing....
+But a pleasant autumn excursion for Daimbert quickly turns dark with suspicion and prejudice when accusations of ritual murder begin to fly and a schoolgirl turns up missing....

 Is This Apocalypse Necessary?
 (2000) (now available!)